EvolveCoworking/Notes/README.md

 - Pay as you go phone on charger in bathroom, for emergency calling.

 II.
 Respect the Needs of the Other Members

-- Code of Conduct must be signed by all members and visitors.

 - Phone calls or loud conversations must be taken onto the balcony.